 where $w_\Omega = \int G_p(\theta) w(\theta) \mathrm{d} \theta$, with $G_p(\theta)$ being the normalized count of pairs of `atomic' cells (cells that are small enough to contain at most one point source) at separation $\theta$ in the analysed survey area.
 Thus the LS estimator (as well as all other estimators that have been proposed in the literature) is biased.
 The function $G_p(\theta)$ depends on the binning.

-This bias is due to the so-called integral constraint, which is an effect of the finite survey area and reflects the fact that we cannot measure an unbiased estimate of the two-point correlation based on a single estimate of the total number of sources in the survey region.
-Given a model for $w(\theta)$, we can estimate the bias from the random source catalogue via:
+The bias of the estimator is due to the so-called integral constraint, which is an effect of the finite survey area and reflects the fact that we cannot measure an unbiased estimate of the two-point correlation based on a single estimate of the total number of sources in the survey region.
+Given a model for $w(\theta)$, we can estimate this bias from the random source catalogue via: